Does Honey Go Bad: Signs of Spoiled Honey

 How can you tell that your jar of honey has gone bad?
 The process involves mostly your sense of sight, smell and taste.

-A spoiled jar may become cloudy and grainy – but this may just be crystallization so don’t be too quick to throw it out.
+A spoiled jar of honey may become cloudy and grainy – but this may just be crystallization so don’t be too quick to throw it out.
 Does it smell sour?
 Taste a tiny bit to see if the flavor seems off.

 Any sign of mold means it has gone bad and should be discarded immediately.
 Please do not feed it to wild bees – it can carry spores from American Foulbrood that may harm wild colonies.